Jesus-DSP/kk-beauty-backend/backend/RAILWAY.md

 Railway automatically deploys when you push to your GitHub repository.
 To set this up:

 1. Connect your GitHub repository in Railway Dashboard
+2. Set the root directory to `/backend` in the deployment settings
-2. Enable automatic deployments
+3. Enable automatic deployments
-3. Configure branch rules if needed
+4. Configure branch rules if needed

 ## Best Practices